Demba Ba reveals ‘most unforgettable moment’ of his Senegal career | Goal.com

 Three years later, the Senegalese attacker capitalised on Steven Gerrard’s slip to help Chelsea defeat Liverpool 2-0, which dashed the Reds’ hopes of winning the Premier League title in the 2013-14 season.

-When quizzed about his memorable moments in the game, the Istanbul Basaksehir forward was quick to pick out the effort that got fans raving in his home country nine years ago.
+When quizzed about his memorable moments in the game, the Istanbul Basaksehir forward was quick to pick out the effort that got fans raving in his home country eight years ago.

 "The most special goal of my career was the one that I scored against Cameroon in injury time to send Senegal into the Africa Cup of Nations back in the 2011-12 season,” Ba told AA.